-2.1 In enabling the opinions, perspectives and ideas of students to be heard, considered and responded to, we aim to:
+- 2.1 In enabling the opinions, perspectives and ideas of students to be heard, considered and responded to, we aim to: - ensure that our students enjoy school, experience a sense of belonging to our school community and take pride in our school and college environment; - help our students to develop self-confidence and self-esteem; - help our students have a voice beyond Beaucroft to have the confidence and tools to express their needs and wants in all areas of their lives. - teach students to value their own opinions and to respect and listen to those of others; - strengthen the social and emotional aspects of learning;

-- ensure that our student enjoy school, experience a sense of belonging to our school community and take pride in our school environment; - help our student to develop self-confidence and self-esteem; - teach students to value their own opinions and to respect and listen to those of others; - strengthen the social and emotional aspects of learning; - continue to develop a communication-friendly environment so that students of all ages and abilities can feel comfortable in school and understand signs, directions, labels and visual and written information and instructions; - share with and explain to students, as appropriate, all aspects of school policy and practice which affect their lives and learning in school; - consult regularly with our students, according to their special educational need and communication difficulties, about their feelings concerning their life at school, and about what they like and would wish to see improved or changed; - ensure that all students, regardless of age, ability, gender, social background, ethnicity or religion have equal opportunity to contribute their views; - give students a sense of ownership of classroom and school practices, by involving them closely in drawing up codes of conduct; - enable students to reflect on their learning and to understand the learning objectives of their lessons; - enable students to play a part in determining the priorities for school development; - enable students to make a meaningful contribution to the school community and the wider society in which they live, and to develop leadership and decision-making skills.
+- continue to develop a communication-friendly environment so that students of all ages and abilities can feel comfortable in school and understand signs, directions, labels and visual and written information and instructions; - share with and explain to students, as appropriate, all aspects of school/college policy and practice which affect their lives and learning in school and college; - consult regularly with our students, according to their special educational need and communication difficulties, about their feelings concerning their life at school and college, and about what they like and would wish to see improved or changed; - ensure that all students, regardless of age, ability, gender, social background, ethnicity or religion have equal opportunity to contribute their views; - give students a sense of ownership of classroom and school practices, by involving them closely in drawing up codes of conduct; - enable students to reflect on their learning and to understand the learning objectives of their lessons; - enable students to play a part in determining the priorities for school and college development; - enable students to make a meaningful contribution to the school/college community and the wider society in which they live, and to develop leadership and decision-making skills.